alantech/anycloud/docs/tutorial.md

 Which should return `Hello World!`

-4) Terminate your AnyCloud app when you no longer need it
+4) Terminate your AnyCloud App when you no longer need it

 ```bash
 anycloud terminate crimson-tick-5